 - Launched a new research website that allows scientists to upload research proposals, read the latest news and announcements and follow a blog about research at KKESH

-- The outreach program establishes collaborations between KKESH and other health care facilities in the Kingdom through signed agreements of cooperation in ophthalmology subspecialties
+- The outreach program established collaborations between KKESH and other health care facilities in the Kingdom through signed agreements of cooperation in ophthalmology subspecialties

 - 30 research projects completed and 119 articles published

-- Johns Hopkins Medicine ophthalmologists collaborate directly with KKESH physicians on patient care, education, and research
+- Johns Hopkins Medicine ophthalmologists collaborated directly with KKESH physicians on patient care, education, and research

 Points of Pride